tgstoecker/ipoolseq-pipeline/README.md

 The file "ipoolseq.yaml" defines a conda (https://conda.io) environment that provides all programs necessary for running the iPool-Seq analysis pipeline.
-After installing conda (see https://conda.io), a conda environment called ipoolseq can be created with
+After installing conda (see https://conda.io), create the conda environment "ipoolseq" with

 ```
   conda env create --file ipoolseq.yaml